PiwkoO/nft-card-component/README.md

 ### What I learned

 In this project I learned that even though I start with mobile-first approach then Galaxy Fold beats up other smartphones width size with his 280px.
-I want to work on as good accessibility as possible so it wouldn't be smart to overlook it.
+I want to work on as good accessibility as possible, so it wouldn't be smart to overlook it.

 ### Continued development